-In other news, work’s a challenge, but I don’t feel so rotten nowadays.
+Work’s a challenge in other news, but I don’t feel so rotten nowadays.
 If anyone follows the community, they’ll see the battle between myself and tastydm300, a talented lyricist who’ll most likely win, but in my honest opinion, I’m improving well and did hold my own to a considerable degree.
 Only opinion, of course.

 Other than that, things stay pretty dry.
-Work and school take up too much of my time, and since my friends are living out of town, I keep having to skip their parties due to monetary constraints which demands an equally constraining work schedule.
+Work and school take up too much of my time, and since my friends are living out of town, I keep having to skip their parties due to monetary constraints, which demand an equally constrained work schedule.
 But the strong shall survive and even the “dawg” shall have his day.
 Y’all better believe.

 They can come closer than close.
 Invincible they never will be.
 I bump it from coast to coast.
 I’m just trying to make them see…